INFANTS

 Auto Accidents

 With the teen years comes the great responsibility of driving.
-While we try to prevent any harm, no matter how small, from coming to oshutterstock_289559591ur children, we must also recognize that accidents do happen.
+While we try to prevent any harm, no matter how small, from coming to our children, we must also recognize that accidents do happen.
 Be sure to have your teen drivers and any loved ones in the car checked after an automobile accident over ten miles-per-hour.
 Always remember, if there was damage to the car, there was more than likely damage to the spine.

 COLLEGE STUDENTS